 Our family is personally affected by respiratory issues, so we know how important it is to have a healthy respiratory system, which supplies oxygen to your entire body.
 The respiratory system has many different components (sinuses, nasal cavity, lungs, trachea, diaphragm—to name a few), and we want each of those parts working properly!

-There are many essential oils that can help fight germs in the respiratory tract [source] and promote healthy breathing throughout the year.
+Many essential oils can help fight germs in the respiratory tract [source] and promote healthy breathing throughout the year.

 The Best Essential Oils for Diffusers

-Truthfully, with few exceptions, the sky’s the limit as far as which essential oils can be used for diffusion.
+What are the best essential oils to diffuse?
 Essential oils are so versatile, but each of these essential oils has been chosen for specific reasons.

 No doubt you’ve heard lavender’s many praises sung repeatedly.
 But the fact is, it’s an amazing essential oil.
 It’s especially beneficial for diffusion because it’s just so darn versatile.

 Lavender is known for its calming properties [source].
-So it’s a great idea to diffuse lavender essential oil to promote relaxation.
+So it’s a great idea to diffuse lavender essential oil to promote relaxation and help you sleep.

 Additionally, due to its antibacterial [source] and antiseptic properties, it’s also useful with illness to fight germs.
-And it is effective for relieving migraine headaches [source].
+And it is effective in relieving migraine headaches [source].

 For a simple, relaxing blend diffuse: